Mindstorms-for-Train-Simulators/.github/profile/README.md

 ## Get Involved 🌈

 Lego Mindstorms was discontinued in 2022, meaning that, although there are still a lot of systems still running, this system can be ported to newer Spike PRIME kits, if anyone is interested in joining.
-There is also a possibility of using Raspberry Pi HATS that utilizes the newer LPF2 ports, doing away with the technic hubs alltogether.
+There is also a possibility of using Raspberry Pi HATS that utilizes the newer LPF2 ports, doing away with the technic hubs.
 Unfortunately, I do not have the money or interest in buying the Spike PRIME kit myself.

 ## How to Use 💻